 The Federation continued to support its members through a wide range of business and commercial services.
-Our Annual Conference was particularly highly valued by delegates in a conference programme which was acknowledged by members to be of real value.
-Our publications services were again highly effective and the Federation's Get on Board project continues to identify new Board members for a wide range of housing associations across the country.
-This supports the Federation's drive to assist in the development of high quality corporate governance in our sector.
-This work was supported by the publication of a further revision of our Code of Governance and the widespread use by members of our Code of Excellence in Customer Service and Accountability and Code of Excellence in Standards and Conduct.
-We developed a range of new products and services throughout the year to respond to the changing needs of members.
+Our Annual Conference was as ever highly valued by delegates in a conference programme which was acknowledged to be of real value.
+Our Finance Conference in Warwick was a huge success.
+We developed a range of new products and services throughout the year to respond to the changing needs of members, and are in the process of launching an expanded insurance offering.

 Our work with HouseMark, the company jointly owned as a joint venture partnership with the Chartered Institute of Housing has continued to grow and expand during the year.
 We continued to work with HouseMark in developing Procurement for Housing as a major part of our support for efficiency measures through procurement throughout our sector.

-The Federation's offices at Lion Court continued to be fully utilised.
-The separately managed Lion Court Conference Centre retained its position as one of the best used and most highly valued conference centres in central London, and delivered a highly successful outturn with an increase in occupancy despite the economic downturn.
+Lion Court Conference Centre, occupying part of the Federation's Head Office building in Holborn, London, retained its position as one of the best used and most highly valued conference centres, and delivered a successful outturn with an increase in occupancy despite the economic downturn.